felixludos/omni-fig/README.rst

 -------------

 Feedback and contributions are very welcome!
 Please feel free to open an issue or pull request.

+Thank you to Amanda Leeb for designing the logo!

 ..
 Here's a list of features and extensions in the works: